-Students are attracted to the programme for a variety of reasons.
-Some are more interested in focusing on displaced persons and refugees, while others are more focused on the delivery of humanitarian aid either in disasters or conflicts.
-Some students are interested in the subject in a more conceptual way, and are interested in continuing onto a PhD – some are simply drawn to the programme because the subject matter excites them.
+“Some are more interested in focusing on displaced persons and refugees, while others are more focused on the delivery of humanitarian aid in disasters or conflicts.
+While some students are interested in the subject in a more conceptual way and are interested in continuing onto a PhD – some are simply drawn because the subject matter excites them.

-“In general, I have found that they are very driven by a sense of wanting to do good, and a desire to make a difference.
+In general, I have found that our students are driven by a sense of wanting to do good, and a desire to help address these gigantic global challenges.
 This creates a really interesting atmosphere in the classroom."

 Throughout their study, students are constantly reminded of how important it is not only to engage with a broad range of legal regimes, but also to improve interdisciplinary communication.

 In addition to the possibility for students to take some modules from other Schools, the modules offered by the School of Law benefit from the input of experts from across the University.
 For example, Ros Cornforth, Director of the Walker Institute at the university, has also contributed to one of the modules.
 The overarching aim of the Walker Institute is to use research to enable the development of climate-resilient societies, which are able to adapt in an uncertain, changing world.